256dpi/lungo/README.md

 driver does not yet support any of the MongoDB commands that can be issued using the `Database.RunCommand` method.
 Most unexported commands are related to query planning, replication, sharding, and user and role management features that we do not plan to support.
-However, we eventually will support some of the administrative and diagnostics commands e.g. `renameCollection` and `explain`.
+However, we eventually will support some administrative and diagnostics commands e.g. `renameCollection` and `explain`.

 Leveraging the `mongokit.Match` function, lungo supports the following query